 In 2007-2008 Mario studied at Trinity College Dublin as an ERASMUS exchange student.
 In 2010 he took an intensive two-month German course in Berlin, under funding from the German Academic Exchange Service (DAAD).
 He has also studied cello at the conservatories of Ponce, in Puerto Rico (1998-2002), Mérida (2002-2003) and Salamanca (2003-2007).
 As a visiting scholar he has stayed at the Department of Linguistics of KU Leuven, carrying out research under the supervision of Hendrik De Smet (September-December 2015), and at the Department of English of the University of Amsterdam, where his tutor was Olga Fischer (September-December 2016).
-This September he will be attending the competitive 2017 SLE Summer School at the University of Neuchâtel (Switzerland).
+This September he attended the competitive 2017 SLE Summer School at the University of Neuchâtel (Switzerland).

 Mario has presented papers at both national and international conferences, and has experience in the organization of research meetings, such as the conference Mapping language across cultures: Textual analysis in cross-cultural and intercultural communication (MLAC10), University of Salamanca, July 2010.
 He is Assistant Editor of Open Linguistics, a new

 academic peer-reviewed journal published online by De Gruyter Open, and serves on the Editorial Board of the online Bibliography of Metaphor and Metonymy (John Benjamins Publishing Company).
 Since 2015 he has been on the Executive Board (currently as Vice-President) of AJIHLE, the Association of Young Researchers in Historiography and History of the Spanish Language, and is Associate Editor (‘Director Adjunto’) of its online journal Res Diachronicae Virtual.